Human Resources Managers plan, direct, or coordinate human resources activities and staff of an organization.

 - Perform difficult staffing duties, including dealing with understaffing, refereeing disputes, firing employees, and administering disciplinary procedures.

-Human Resources Managers with little to no experience tend to make between $61300 and $79230 while the more experienced ones make over $141860 per year.
+Human Resources Managers with little to no experience tend to make between $66870 and $85750 while the more experienced ones can earn over $152760 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Human Resources Manager is to move to a higher paying state like NJ.
+One of the easiest ways to increase your salary as a Human Resources Manager is to move to a higher paying state like NJ.
 Right now, the highest paying states for Human Resources Managers are NJ, DC, RI, NY and DE.

-3 other factors that can increase your salary as A Human Resources Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Human Resources Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Human Resources Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Human Resources Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Post-Baccalaureate Certificate.

 Pros and Cons